European History - From Prehistory To 19TH Century

 Prominent

-personalities of Ancient Greece include Alexander the Great, Plato, Socrates
+personalities of Ancient Greece include Alexander the Great, Plato, Socrates, etc.

 Ancient Rome